Srinithya-09/6440961_Saindla-Srinithya/README.md

 bash Copy code javac FileName.java java FileName Use any SQL interface (like MySQL Workbench or SQLite) to test SQL scripts.

-🧑‍💻 Author Ramineni Tejaswi B.Tech in Artificial Intelligence and Machine Learning Passionate about full-stack development, Java, and building real-world projects.
+🧑‍💻 Author SAINDLA SRINITHYA B.Tech in Artificial Intelligence and Machine Learning Passionate about full-stack development, Java, and building real-world projects.

 📄 License This repository is open for educational and non-commercial use.